0marSater/devOpsTask/README.md

 - Pushing and automate docker iamge to ECR with script (in my case i did with external groovy script) -> "__build.groovy__" and "__push.groovy__".

-3) Create helm chart that will allow deploying the app with its appropriate k8s resources.
+3) Create helm chart that will allow deploying the app with its appropriate k8s resources on __AWS EKS__.
 		-> "__taskchart__" folder.